Adopt Don’t Shop!

 Introducing Your Dog To His New Environment

-You want to make sure your dachshund would feel safe and comfortable in your new home.
-If this is your first time to get a dog, be sure to puppy- or dog-proof your home for safety.
+You want to make sure your dachshund feels safe and comfortable in your new home.
+If this is your first bringing a dog home, be sure to puppy- or dog-proof your home for safety.

-To keep your new furry friend comfortable, prepare his bed in a place where there are not many activities going on.
-However, keep his bed close enough where he can still hear and see you and other people in the house.
-Add toys as well to make your dog happy.
+To keep your new furry friend comfortable, prepare his bed in a quiet area with low foot traffic.
+However, keep his bed close enough so he can still hear and see you and other people in the house.

 If you plan to use a crate for your Doxie, make sure that he is crate trained.
 Most dogs coming from the shelter might be scared of small enclosures.
-Don’t force your Dachshund to get in the crate, but train him to do so little by little.
+Don’t force your Dachshund to get in the crate, but train it to do so little by little.
 Keep them snug and safe in their crate with a Cozy Calming™ Blanket.